WesleyT/mystic-hearth/enrichment/index.md

 ## 🌾 Enrollment & Tuition

 We accept new students on a seasonal basis, following the natural rhythm of the year.
-Each session lasts six weeks, and families register for one term at a time.
+Each session lasts six weeks.

-Enrollment opens about four weeks before classes begin; returning students receive early registration access.
+Enrollment is always open two sessions ahead, with returning students receiving early registration access before new families enroll.

 ### 💫 Tuition

-- **Single Session (Morning or Afternoon)** — $150 / 6-week term
+- **Half Day (Morning or Afternoon)** — $150 / 6-week term
 - **Full Day (Morning + Afternoon)** — $250 / 6-week term

 Tuition includes all materials, ingredients, and supplies.